-The company is a wholly owned subsidiary of SAACKE GmbH, a company registered in Germany.
+The company is a wholly owned subsidiary of SAACKE GmbH, whose registered office is Suedweststrasse 13, 28237 Bremen, Germany.

 SAACKE GmbH is wholly owned by H.SAACKE GmbH & Co.
 KG, Bremen which is controlled by the following ultimate shareholders H.Saacke, A.Saacke-Lumper and B.Saacke personally.